 What treatments are available for hip pain?

-The treatment that’s most appropriate for your hip pain depends on what’s causing the problem, so it’s essential to get an accurate diagnosis from a specialist clinic such as Genesis Regenerative Sports and Aesthetic Medicine.
+The treatment that’s most appropriate for your hip pain depends on what’s causing the problem, so it’s essential to get an accurate diagnosis from a specialist clinic such as Genesis Orthopaedic and Spine.
 The medical team has a selection of highly effective, groundbreaking therapies that can help hip pain, including:

 These are injectable treatments that use a carefully prepared solution of growth factors and regenerative cells harvested from the patient’s tissues or introduce a harmless irritant that kick starts the body’s healing response.
 These treatments are safe and effective, as they promote the body to use its restorative powers to repair damaged tissue and grow new, healthy cells.